 I recently moved to North Dakota to work in the oil and gas industry, which pays really well.
-I’m thinking about buying a house at a foreclosure sale, but am a little reluctant.
+I’m thinking about buying a house at a foreclosure sale but I'm a little reluctant.
 Based on what I’ve been reading, it sounds like the homeowners might be able to reclaim the house after I buy it at the foreclosure sale.
 Is this really true?

-In North Dakota, the foreclosed homeowners can get the home back after the foreclosure sale by repurchasing or “redeeming” it, but only for a limited period of time.
-(This is called a redemption period.)
+In North Dakota, the foreclosed homeowners can get the home back after the foreclosure sale by repurchasing or “redeeming” it, but only for a limited period.
+This period is called a "redemption period."
 They would do this by reimbursing you for the purchase price you paid at the foreclosure sale, plus interest.
-However, it's rare that a foreclosed homeowner has the financial wherewithal to do this.
-The foreclosed homeowner can remain in the home after the sale though -- usually for 60 days.
+But it's rare that a foreclosed homeowner has the financial wherewithal to do this.
+The foreclosed homeowner can remain in the home after the sale, though, usually for 60 days.

-Not only do the foreclosed homeowners get the right to redeem the home once you’ve purchased it, but there are other parties (such as the IRS) that might choose to redeem the house too.
+Not only do the foreclosed homeowners get the right to redeem the home once you’ve purchased it, but there are other parties, like the IRS, that might choose to redeem the house too.
 Again, this rarely happens.

-If the homeowners don’t redeem the home within the allocated time frame, they forever lose the chance to get the house back this way.
+If the homeowners don’t redeem the home within the allocated time frame, they lose the chance to get it back this way.

-In order to redeem the house, the foreclosed homeowners must either pay you or the sheriff who conducted the sale the full amount of your winning bid at the foreclosure sale, plus interest (N.D.
+To redeem the house, the foreclosed homeowners must either pay you or the sheriff who conducted the sale the full amount of your winning bid at the foreclosure sale, plus interest.
+(N.D.
 Cent.
-Code § 32-19-18).
+Code § 32-19-18.)

-There are several other issues to consider if you’re thinking about purchasing a house at a foreclosure sale.
-For example, two big downsides to purchasing a home this way are:
+You should also consider some other issues if you’re thinking about purchasing a house at a foreclosure sale.
+For example, two significant downsides to buying a home this way are: